 If you use the BowTies from the BowTie Examples Library, you need to be trained in the BowTie method

 If you wish to access to the BowTie Examples Library, at least you need to have participated in an online training on the method and the software.
 Otherwise, it will simply not work for you.
 If you are not familiar with the underlying thinking, method, and the software, then you will not be able to fully understand the examples – or how these can be applied to your situation or organization.
 It would be better to organize an in-house training before getting started with the BowTie Examples Library.
 We can provide this training and (if appreciated) involve one of our local partners.
-Soon we also have an e-learning module, click here to learn more about the e-learning module.
+Another option is to get familiar with the bowtie method through our E-learning program.